MSivonen/IC_Briv_Farm_for_TR/README.md

 At first run it writes one line to IC_BrivGemFarm_Settings.ahk:</br>
  #include *i %A_LineFile%\..\..\IC_BrivGemFarm_TR\IC_BrivGemFarm_TR_enable.ahk</br>
 If you remove this mod, you may want to remove that line also.
 You don't have to.</br>
+At first run it also has some popups, which should be self-explanatory, or can be ignored by pressing yes yes yes yes ok ok ok ok.</br>
+Some of it is related to Start Adventure button.
+Read this readme if needed: https://github.com/MSivonen/TR_Button </br>
  </br>
 Note: When updating IC Briv Gem Farm with Github Desktop, the AddOns folder will be reverted to original, ie. this mod will be deleted.</br>
 </br>